← Research / Chinook Salmon

 1

-Thermal physiology varies meaningfully among populations Populations from historically warmer rivers tolerate and perform better at higher temperatures than those from cooler systems — a pattern consistent with local thermal adaptation rather than random variation.
+Fundamental thermal physiology varies meaningfully among populations Populations from historically warmer rivers perform better at high temperatures — consistent with local adaptation.
+Winter-run Chinook are the most thermally sensitive and the most at-risk to future climate warming.

 2